fortanix/rust-sgx/doc/LIBENCLAVE-ABI.md

 - R8
 - R9

+See above under “exit value” which values can be passed in RDI.
 Upon `EENTER`, a value is returned in:

 - RDX